 Other noninterest expense.
 Other noninterest expense totaled \$3.4 million and \$5.1 million for the three and six months ended June 30, 2017, respectively, compared to \$3.3 million and \$5.1 million for the three and six months ended June 30, 2016, respectively.
 Other noninterest expense is comprised of costs associated with travel, meals, postage, supplies, insurance and various nonrecurring costs.
 Included in other noninterest expense for both the three and six months ended June 30, 2017 was \$1.1 million of asset impairment on two banking facilities scheduled to close in the third quarter of 2017.
-Included in other noninterest expense for both the three and \$0.5 million write-off of discount associated with the payoff of \$8.0 million of subordinated debt in the second quarter of 2016, coupled with higher losses related to debit cardholder disputes.
+Included in other noninterest expense for both the three and six months ended June 30, 2016 was a \$0.5 million write-off of discount associated with the payoff of \$8.0 million of subordinated debt in the second quarter of 2016, coupled with higher losses related to debit cardholder disputes.